Garlicky Green Beans

 Can you guess how it tasted?
 It was delicious!
 And I will definitely be experimenting with spaghetti squash in more of my Asian inspired recipes!

 Notes ♪♫ I am a big fan of using Coconut Aminos in place of gluten free Soy Sauce.
-That’s because it has significantly less sodium, which is important in our household.
-If you are not limiting salt in your diet, try using Tamari for a rich, umami flavor.
+That’s because it has significantly less salt content, which is important if you need to follow a low sodium diet.
+If you are not limiting salt, try using Tamari for a rich, umami flavor.

 Print This Post Print This Post